Concept: Identity

 Related Terms: Identity politics, intersectionality, elite capture

 Description: The term identity has been one of the most contested and misunderstood in recent years.
 Both in scholarly and in popular understandings of the term, identity is a political category that can be polarizing and empowering at the same time.
 Many social movements, particularly in the United States, began as ways of reclaiming identities (such as that of African-Americans and women) that had been marginalized or silenced altogether.
-Waves of immigrants, from the Chinese to Eastern European Jews to Asians came to inhabit spaces—physical and psychological—based on their ethnic identities.
+Waves of immigrants, from the Chinese to Eastern European Jews, came to inhabit spaces—physical and psychological—based on their ethnic identities.
 Yet in reality, identity is hardly immutable.

 In Stuart Hall’s memoir, Familiar Stranger: A Life between Two Islands (2017), the Jamaican-born British cultural theorist asserts that “no identities survive the diasporic process intact and unchanged, or maintain their connections with their past undisturbed.”¹ Here, the experience of migration is inflected by Hall’s encounter with postcolonial Britain, where diasporic identity serves as a space of anti-colonial resistance.
 In thinking of identity in relation to processes of migration, we may find alignment with Hall’s observation that rather than “a set of fixed attributes […] a singular, complete, finished state of being,” identity is instead a “constantly shifting process of positioning […] a never-completed process of becoming.”²